- Create a new guide by clicking here.

 - Click “Save.”
 Congratulations!
 You’re ready to start your guide and will now be taken to the Edit page for the first step.

 For each step in your guide, you’ll add both written instructions and photos demonstrating those instructions.
-Let's go over photos first.
+Let's go over photos first; we'll cover guide text in Checkpoint 2.

 Preparing and Uploading Your Pictures